Alpha-Innovator/DocParser/README.md

 # vrdu_data_process
-This repository is used to process paper with `.tex` source files.
+This repository is used to process paper with `.tex` source files to obtain:
+1. object detection results
+2. latex source code - visual bounding box pairs
+3. layout reading orders.

 # Installation